silexphp/Silex/doc/providers/form.rst

         composer require symfony/validator symfony/config symfony/translation

-    The Symfony Security CSRF component is used to protect forms against CSRF attacks:
+    The Symfony Security CSRF component is used to protect forms against CSRF attacks (as of Symfony 2.4+):

     .. code-block:: bash